I am no expert on the topic of the stages of culture shock.

 Why?
 Because another move was coming.
+Another moment in the states of culture shock was coming my way.
 France was just a short stopping point on our journey.
 It really wasn’t a culture I would be in long enough to mentally settle in to or connect with.
 The entire time I knew it was temporary.

 A move to Africa was looming.
 That’s where I hit the wall.
 Hit the end of me.
 Hit this thing called culture shock for real.